 When a birth or death is registered, the registration system provides the opportunity for the registrar to make validation checks at the point of registration, therefore improving the quality of the data.
-We conduct internal consistency checks to eliminate any errors made in the supply and recording of birth and death records.
-Checks are more frequent on those records with extreme values for main variables (such as age of mother and father), as these have a greater impact on published statistics.
+Internal consistency checks are conducted by ONS to eliminate any errors made in the supply and recording of birth and death records.
+Checks are more frequent on those records with extreme values for key variables (such as age of mother and father), as these have a greater impact on published statistics.
 A small number of registrations are raised with the General Register Office (GRO) on a monthly basis for verification.

-Some tables in Child mortality statistics show the latest figures for infant deaths that occurred in a given year, while others are based on infant deaths that occurred in a given year and that have been successfully linked to their corresponding birth record.
-The Birth cohort tables for infant deaths are births occurring in a reference year that have been successfully linked to their corresponding death registration record for those babies who died before their first birthday.
+Some tables in Child mortality statistics show the latest figures for infant deaths that occurred in a given year, while others are based on infant deaths that occurred in a given year and which have been successfully linked to their corresponding birth record.
+The Infant mortality (birth cohort) tables are births occurring in a reference year which have been successfully linked to their corresponding death registration record for those babies who died before their first birthday.